rekmarks/openzeppelin-solidity-metadata/README.md

     - An object of OpenZeppelin contract name strings to sorted arrays of dependencies

 ## notes
-JSON data in `./metadata` up to date with OpenZeppelin library as of most recent commit
+JSON data current as of OpenZeppelin `1.10.0`

 Ignores `openzeppelin-solidity/contracts/mocks` and `openzeppelin-solidity/contracts/examples`